 When it comes to Eat App, Gloria mostly uses our software to assist her with ongoing reservations and seating of guests.
 “Planning the setup [of the restaurant], ensuring staff are on duty, monitoring all bookings for our different outlets, ensuring smooth operation in general” are a few other important tasks Gloria is responsible for at Wapalapam restaurant.

 Let’s take a more in-depth look at how Eat App reservation software has become a useful tool for Gloria, the staff, and Wapalapam in general.

-1. Increasing Online Bookings
+1. Increasing online bookings

-Firstly, let’s review how Wapalapam restaurant managed to increase their online reservations and increase their turnover rate.
-Eat App, conveniently helps you set up your booking widget on your online platforms such as your website, Google, Facebook and Instagram increasing your online bookings by 57%; and best of all, the covers generated through these widgets are completely free of charge.
+Firstly, let’s review how Wapalapam restaurant managed to increase its online reservations and increase their turnover rate.
+Eat App, conveniently helps you set up your booking widget on your online platforms such as your website, Google, Facebook, and Instagram increasing your online bookings by 57%; and best of all, the covers generated through these widgets are completely free of charge.
 Restaurants like Wapalapam are also completely in charge of their own reservation channels, which means they have full control over accepting or declining incoming bookings they receive online.
 “Eat App is practical.
 I believe it [the software] did increase online bookings,” Gloria says.

 With Eat App restaurant staff are able to manage the reservations from anywhere, using either their computer, iPad or any IOS or Android device.
 “It is convenient to see the whole evening planned,” she says.
 Giving the team flexibility and control over ongoing bookings and guests.
 To make it even more “practical”, any changes made on the devices will automatically sync in real-time across all platforms.